Timber Dimensions Explained: Sizes, Standards, Tolerances, and Real-World Meaning

 Common Finished Thicknesses

-- 19 mm (nominal 1 inch) – trim, paneling, thin boards
+- 19 mm (nominal 1 inch) – trim, paneling, thin boards.
+Not load-bearing in any real sense

-- 38 mm (nominal 2 inch) – standard framing, joists
+- 38 mm (nominal 2 inch) – the backbone of residential framing, studs, joists

 Standard Timber Widths